|Why is fostering so important in the rescue and re-homing of Senior Dogs?

 What do you need to foster a Senior Dog?

 Personal Qualities — If you want to foster, you should consider yourself to be a compassionate, patient, and committed person.
 You also need to be flexible and to have a practical attitude and a good sense of humor.
 These qualities will enable you to help a senior dog recover from the trauma of being displaced and make a good adjustment to a new home.

-Suitable Home — If you have a yard, it should be fenced.
+Suitable Home — If you have a yard, it should be fenced there are many dog fences available nowadays.
 If you rent your home, you should have your landlord’s permission to have a dog living with you, even on a temporary basis.
 The rescue organization usually requires a home check before giving you a dog to foster.

 Time at Home — You shouldn’t foster if you plan to be away on a trip soon after you take in a senior dog.
 Ideally, you should plan at least an hour per day specifically for care and exercising of the dog.
 You should also plan to spend significant time with the dog each day, just being in each other’s company.

 Experience — You need not have fostered in the past.
 However, some experience with dogs is good to have.
 If you have experience with a particular breed of dog, it would make sense to foster that breed; the breed’s rescue group will be delighted to know about you.
 Depending on the rescue organization with which you work, you may be asked to do some simple acls training san diego with the dog, and, to this end, may be asked to enroll in a dog training class.
 If you are a first-time foster, the shelter or rescue organization with which you work will help in deciding which dog would be best for your situation and what information on dog behavior and training will be useful to you.

 Financial Resources — It is always helpful if you can cover the cost of food and incidentals for the senior dog you foster.
 In general, the rescue organization pays for medical expenses.